buntekuh/authentication/README.md

 Therefore I have written a simple ScopedAttrAccessor class that defines methods for both private and protected attributes.

 Please refer to _config/initializers/scoped_attr_accessors.rb_

-Please refer to

-* _app/controllers/auth/concerns/session_methods.rb_ for controller methods like sign_in_user and current_user

-* _app/controllers/auth/sessions_controller.rb_ The authentification controller

-* _app/commands/auth/user_password_authentication_command.rb_ For the command that finds and

 ### Presenters